 (a) Contracting officers shall send FAR Part 50 contract adjustment requests to the Office of the Deputy Assistant Secretary of the Army (Procurement (ODASA(P)) via usarmy.pentagon.hqda-asa-alt.list.saal-ps-staff@army.mil, within 5-business days of receipt.
 Subject line should state “FAR Part 50 Extraordinary Contractual Actions_Inflation Impacts_Vendor Name”.

-(b) The ODASA(P) will submit the contractor request to DPC within 5-business days of receipt from the contracting officer.
+(b) The ODASA(P) will submit the contractor request to DPC within 5-business days of receipt from the Contracting officer.
 The request will be submitted to DPC via osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil.

 (c) AFARS Subparts 5150.103-5(1)(a) and (b) satisfy DPC reporting guidance of 10-business days.

-For processing and disposition of cases for contract adjustments, contracting officers shall—
+For processing and disposition of cases for contract adjustments, Contracting officers shall—

 (a) Submit the Preliminary Record of Request for Adjustment, through their local headquarters office, to the ODASA(P) via the Enterprise Task Management System 2.0 (ETMS2 – commonly referred to as the Task Management Tool or TMT) within 30 days after the close of the month in which the record is prepared.